-As there is a rapid evolution in emerging fields like artificial intelligence maintaining similar legal frameworks to accommodate new developments the laws for transfer of technology should also be at par with them.
-There can also be uncertainty while conducting development regarding technology transfer which differs from country to country thus these were the few challenges I identified.
+As there is a rapid evolution in emerging fields like artificial intelligence, maintaining similar legal frameworks to accommodate new developments, the laws for the transfer of technology should also be at par with them.
+There can also be uncertainty while conducting development in regards of technology transfer, which differs from country to country; thus, this is where the fewchallenges I personally identified.

-Types of intellectual property in the context of Technology transfer can be categorized as follows:
+Types of intellectual property in the context of Technology transfer can be categorised as follows:

-- Technology advancement: This occurs when a firm or institution patents an invention and licenses it to other businesses.
-It is a prevalent practice for academic-related concepts because institutions are not engaged in producing innovations directly.
+- Technology advancements: This occurs when a firm or institution patents an invention and licenses it to other businesses.
+It is a prevalent practice for academic-related concepts because institutions are not engaged in producing the innovations directly.
 Rather, their objective is to introduce these inventions to the market. - Market Driven Innovation: refers to the creation of new technologies in response to the demand for a product or service.
 It stands as the most widely adopted method of technology transfer as it propels innovation to align with market requirements. - Technical effects: Interactions in technology arise when recent advancements in one domain contribute to advancements in another.
-A "spillover" occurs when concepts disseminate from one area to another or when technology is shared internationally.

-Phases of technology transfer:

-Technology transfer activities can be broadly understood in three phases: preparatory, implementation, and application.
+A "spillover" occurs when concepts disseminate from one area to another or when technology is shared internationally. - Phases of technology transfer: Technology transfer activities can be broadly understood in three phases: preparatory, implementation, and application.
 These stages are influenced by diverse factors, including technical, structural, and ecological prospects.
-Further, we will discuss them broadly these phases are fundamental to ensure a smooth and effective transfer of technology from one entity or organization to another.

-Preparation Phase:

-This phase begins with the assessment and evaluation of the technology to be transferred.
-The technology is analyzed for its potential, relevance, and compatibility with the recipient's needs and capabilities.
-As well as a comprehensive study is conducted to determine the viability of the technology transfer w h i c h includes evaluating technical, financial, legal, and operational aspects.
+Further we will discuss them broadly these phases are fundamental to ensure a smooth and effective transfer of technology from one entityor organisation to another. - Preparation Phase: This phase begins with the assessment and evaluation of the technology to be transferred.
+The technology is analysed for its potential, relevance, and compatibility with the recipient's needs and capabilities.
+As well as a comprehensive study is conducted to determine the viability of the technology transfer, which includes evaluating technical, financial, legal, and operational aspects.
 Further identification and evaluation of IPR associated with the technology, including patents, copyrights, or trade secrets, to ensure appropriate legal considerations during the transfer process.
-Then documentation of the technology, its specifications, procedures, and any associated intellectual property rights.
-Standardization of the technology to facilitate for smooth structured transfer process.
+The documentation of the technology, its specifications, procedures, and any associated intellectual property rights.
+Standardisation of the technology to facilitate for smooth, structured transfer process.